sparkfunX/Skimmer_Scanner/README.md

 The app *does not* obtain or download data from a given skimmer nor does it report any information to local authorities.

 Skimmer Scanner is free, open source, and currently available for Android available [here](https://play.google.com/store/apps/details?id=skimmerscammer.skimmerscammer).
+Please help us make it better!
+We are not mobile app developers and can use all the help we can get.
+We very much need an iOS version.
+Thank you!

 Written by Nick Poole.
 Skimmer teardown and research by Nathan Seidle and Rob Reynolds at [SparkFun](http://www.sparkfun.com).